-Cars must be engineered in order to be able to accept a maximum of +50 kg of BOP ballast (above the minimum car weight).
+Cars must be engineered in order to be able to accept a maximum of +50 (+70 kg from 2025 onwards) of BOP ballast (above the minimum car weight).
 All BOP ballast positions must be fitted between the front and rear wheel axles and declared in the homologation document.

 All ballast positioned within the perimeter of the crash test components must be present during the crash tests.